-We are a leading global provider of air cargo assets and outsourced aircraft operating services and solutions.
+We are a leading global provider of outsourced aircraft and aviation operating services.
 As such, we manage and operate the world's largest fleet of 747 freighters.
 We provide unique value to our customers by giving them access to highly reliable new production freighters that deliver the lowest unit cost in the marketplace combined with outsourced aircraft operating services that we believe lead the industry in terms of quality and global scale.
 Our customers include airlines, express delivery providers, freight forwarders, the U.S. military and charter brokers.
-We provide global services with operations in Asia, the Middle East, Australia, Europe, South America, Africa and North America.
+We provide global services with operations in Africa, Asia, Australia, Europe, the Middle East, North America and South America.